JMYourPhD/BigDataOnWheels/readme.txt

 2 Output

 --INTRODUCTION--
-BigDataOnWheels is a simple analytics project that uses Bike Share Data in Washington D.C. to assess whether Bike Share can be used as an eco-friendly and speedy means of transaportation in Metro Manila.
+BigDataOnWheels is a simple analytics project that uses Bike Share Data in Washington D.C. to assess whether Bike Share can be used as an eco-friendly and speedy means of transportation in Metro Manila.

 This projects serves as simple exercise to practice a use case implemented in HDFS and Hive.